Welcome to today's edition of the Rush 24-7 podcast.

 The White House has rejected the Messiah's request to occupy Blair House on January 2nd.

-Obama wanted to move his family and his transition team to Blair House two weeks before the president's elect historically moves in there on January 15th.
+Obama wanted to move his family and his transition team to Blair House two weeks before the President-Select historically moves in there on January 15th.

-A source told Michael Sneed at the Sun-Times, there were reportedly two reasons for the request.
+A source told Michael Sneed at the Sun-Times there were reportedly two reasons for the request.

-Obama's kids start scruel in early January.
+Obama's kids start screwing in early January.

 Blair House nixed the request.

-But Blair House nevertheless was appalled at this break and breach of protocol.
+It was a polite rejection, but Blair House nevertheless was appalled at this break and breach of protocol.

 An Obama spokesman told Michael Sneed they were told Blair House had guests until January 15th.

-So they said, Nope, you can't come in here.
+So they said, nope, you can't come in here.

-I watched Obama's press conference today, and I, as I told you people earlier, I didn't listen to what he said.
+I watched Obama's press conference today, and I, as I told you people earlier, I didn't listen to what he said, because what he says doesn't matter.

-We got much bigger problems than worrying about when his idiot voters figure out what he is and what they did.
+We've got much bigger problems than worrying about when his idiot voters figure out what he is and what they did.

 I listened to how he said what he said, and I observed Obama and the way he comported himself.

-This guy, I think, is more interested in just being president than doing things.
+And I noticed this guy, remember I speculated some few days ago, 10 days, two weeks, this guy, I think, is more interested in just being president than doing things.

-But he's caught up in the notion of being, and he was standing there like he thinks he is royalty.
+And he was standing there like he thinks he is royalty.

 This guy asking to go to Blair House, he thinks he's royalty.